wltechblog/apacheblock/README.md

 # List all blocked IPs and subnets
 sudo apacheblock -list

+# Stream debug logs from the server in real-time
+# Shows all matches, firewall actions, and challenge server requests
+# Press Ctrl+C to stop
+sudo apacheblock -debug-stream

 # Use with API key authentication
 sudo apacheblock -block 1.2.3.4 -apiKey "your-secret-key"